Pioneering heart procedure saves Emirati baby’s life

 Omar had an initial heart operation soon after he arrived at the hospital but within 8 weeks of Omar’s arrival in UK a further cardiac operation was needed to address poor clinical progress and recurrent mitral valve stenosis- a narrowing of the heart’s mitral valve.

 Too small for mitral valve replacement

 “Mitral valve replacement was our only option but as Omar was too small for a mechanical valve, we opted for a modified stented valve as an alternative.
 We needed to modify the valve for his size, its novel position in the heart, as well as putting the valve upside down.
 This valve would avoid the use of blood thinners and allowed for subsequent dilatation of the stented valve as he grows bigger,” explains Dr Yates.

-Omar also received subsequent laser eye surgery for a serious eye disease called ROP, a surgery that saved his eyesight.
-His previous gastronomy insertion was supplemented by an additional surgical procedure, called Nissen’s fundoplication, to improve his reflux and help with weight gain, and he also had an inguinal hernia repair.
+His previous gastrostomy insertion was augmented by an additional surgical procedure, called Nissen’s fundoplication, to control his oesophageal reflux and help with his weight gain, and he also had an inguinal hernia repair.

-Omar’s recovery was prolonged and required complex holistic care involving multiple specialties, as well as physiotherapy, speech and language therapy, and play therapy.
+Omar’s recovery was prolonged and required complex and holistic care involving multiple specialties, as well as physiotherapy, speech and language therapy, and play therapy.
 As a result of his parents continuing to fight for their son, as well as the hard work of the staff both in the cardiac intensive care unit, and Flamingo and Hedgehog wards at GOSH, Omar is now doing well.

 About Cardiology at GOSH